RavenKiller/MLANet/README.md

-# Multi-Level Attention with Sub-instruction for Continuous Vision-and-Language Navigation
+# MLANet: Multi-Level Attention Network with Sub-instruction for Continuous Vision-and-Language Navigation
 <!-- Official implrementations of *Multi-Level Attention with Sub-instruction for
-Continuous Vision-and-Language Navigation* ([paper]()) --> *This repository will be completed after being reviewed.*
+Continuous Vision-and-Language Navigation* ([paper]()) -->

 ## Setup